ligfx/golang-distributed-filesystem/README.md

 - [x] Record hash digest of blocks, reject send if hash is wrong
 - [x] DataNode needs to keep track of blocks it's receiving / deleting / checking so that the integrity checker can run only on real blocks
 - [x] Remove blocks if checksum doesn't match
-- [ ] Run a cluster in a single process for testing
+- [x] Run a cluster in a single process for testing
+- [x] Structure things better
+- [x] Resiliency to weird protocol stuff (run the RPC loop manually?)
+- [ ] Better configuration handling (defaults)
+- [ ] Events from servers for testing
+- [ ] Allow decommissioning nodes
+- [ ] Command line parser doesn't work that well (try "main datanode -help")
 - [ ] Don't need to wait around to delete blocks, just prevent any new reads and we'll come back to them
 - [ ] DataNode should do stuff on startup, and then spawn workers, not just spawn everybody (race conditions with address and data directories)
-- [ ] Allow decommissioning nodes
-- [ ] Structure things better
 - [ ] Support multiple MetaDataNodes somehow (DHT?
 Raft?
 Get rid of MetaDataNodes and use Gossip?)
 - [ ] Keep track of MoveIntents (subtract from predicted utilization of node), might fix the volatility when re-balancing
 - [ ] HashiCorp claims heartbeats are inefficient (linear work aafo number of nodes).
 Use Gossip?
 - [ ] Don't force a long-running connection for creating a file, give the client a lease and let them re-connect
 - [ ] If a client tries to upload a block and every DataNode in its list is down, it needs to get more from the MetaDataNode.
 - [ ] Keep track of blocks as we're creating a file, if the client bails before committing then delete the blocks.
-- [ ] Resiliency to weird protocol stuff (run the RPC loop manually?)